-A satisfactory quality of achievement with a grade point average of B (3.0) or better is required by the LIS Program in graduate coursework counted toward the degree.
+A satisfactory quality of achievement with a grade point average of B (3.0) or better is required by the LIS Program in graduate coursework counted toward the MLIS degree.
 The average is determined on the basis of the University's grading system.
-Credits carrying a "B-" or below will not be accepted by the LIS program as meeting degree requirements.
-After two consecutive quarters of deficit, the student will be dismissed from the LIS program.
+Credits carrying a "B-" or below will not be accepted by the LIS program as meeting degree requirements and students will be placed on academic probation, provided a remediation plan, and are given at least two quarters to improve their grades with the opportunity to get off probation prior to dismissal.